First published: 9 Nov 2017

 When the stall owner is as unforgettable as the yummy Taiwanese sausage she’s selling.

-The tour last around 7 hours and you can either pick the morning slot which leaves at 8:45AM or the afternoon slot which leaves at 1:15PM.
+The tour lasts around eight hours and you can either pick the morning slot, which leaves at 9:30AM, or the afternoon slot, which leaves at 1:30PM.

-These fist-sized salmon nigiri rolls attract hoards of sushi lovers daily, and queue-time may be up to an hour!
-Sushi and sashimi plates range from NT$70-580 (~S$3-26).
+These fist-sized salmon nigiri rolls attract hordes of sushi lovers daily, and queue-time may take up to an hour!
+Sushi and sashimi plates range from NT$70–580 (~S$3–26).

 D3: Taichung (via the THSR)

 The easiest and fastest way to get from Taipei to Taichung is via the Taiwan High-Speed Rail (THSR) — within an hour for NT$700 (single ticket).
-As we’d pre-purchased the 5-Day Joint Train Pass (THSR+TR) before our trip, we had to activate the pass at the THSR ticketing counter at Taipei Main Stn.
+As we’d pre-purchased the 5-Day Joint Train Pass (THSR+TRA) before our trip, we had to activate the pass at the THSR ticketing counter at Taipei Main Station.

-The journey southwards from Taipei to Taichung took approx. 50 mins for us, however, there are various trains with different timings and stops, so it might take a little longer.
+The journey southwards from Taipei to Taichung took approx. 50 mins for us.
+However, there are various trains with different timings and stops, so yours might take a little longer.
 Refer to THSR’s official website for detailed train timings.